Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 People with this thinking style love being around people and they focus on building relationships.
 They often rely on their feelings, more than on facts.

 An entrepreneurial mindset with this thinking style keeps an overview and ensures that short-term goals are achieved.
-They strive for order and control.
+As a result, they always strive for order and control.

 Entrepreneurial persons with this thinking style are well aware of all developments in their area of interest.
-Based on facts, they independently and logically come to a precise analysis of what is going on and needs to be done.
+Consequently, they base their opinions on facts and they independently and logically come to a precise analysis of what is going on and needs to be done.

 An entrepreneur knows the needs of people and how to link them to their company.